jvk75/UIImageCropper/README.md

 ## License

-NFCNDEFParse is available under the MIT license.
+UIImageCropper is available under the MIT license.
 See the LICENSE file for more info.